alcabon/unlocked_package/delta_full.md

 Let's summarize how cherry-picking and reverting fit into the concepts of delta (partial) and full branch deliveries, considering our discussion and general Git/deployment practices.

-As of Wednesday, April 30, 2025 at 12:19 AM CEST from Colomiers, Occitanie, France:

 **Core Concepts:**

 * **Cherry-Picking:** Selecting specific commits from one branch and applying them (as new, distinct commits) onto another branch.